paulber19/NVDAExtensionGlobalPlugin/addon/doc/en/readme.md

 * user configurations management and NVDA restarting  with precise configuration,
 * text analyser,
 * announcement of the cursor position in the edit boxes,
-* temporary use of an audio output device without impacting the NVDA configuration.
+* temporary use of an audio output device without impacting the NVDA configuration,
+* quick add-ons activation / desactivation.

 ## The options ##